-Your child with a Special Needs: How to conquer independent Bathing
+Your child with special needs: How to conquer independent bathing

 “I have no time to myself.
 Ever.
 My other kids were at least taking a bath by themselves by the time they were 7, but I can’t leave him alone….”

 The young mom had bags under her eyes and a stain on her T-shirt.
 The corners of her mouth turned down in a helpless, sad expression as she looked at her sweet ten-year-old child with Down’s Syndrome who was playing quietly with the toys in the waiting room.